Māori Lands and Communities

-2.Choose either the Te Ture Whenua Māori Act or the Resource Management Act.
-In your essay, provide a brief summary and history of the legislation, discuss the recent changes and the impacts that this legislation has had on Māori land and communities.
+1.Choose either Te Ture Whenua Māori Act or the Resource Management Act.
+In your essay, provide a brief summary of the legislation, discuss the recent changes and the impacts that this legislation has had on Māori land and communities.

 3.Using examples, write an essay considering the 'symbols' of colonisation that are part of the Waikato landscape.
 In your essay, use literature to consider/reconsider the history, meaning and potentially competing values that are part of these symbols and thus part of the landscape.

 Worth 30% final grade, due: 15 October 2021

 The final test will be delivered online and will take place during the exam period.
 Questions in the final test will relate to lecture material and readings from the entire course.

 The internal assessment/exam ratio (as stated in the University Calendar) is 70:30.
 There is no final exam.
 The final exam makes up 30% of the overall mark.

 The internal assessment/exam ratio (as stated in the University Calendar) is 70:30 or 0:0, whichever is more favourable for the student.
 The final exam makes up either 30% or 0% of the overall mark.

 Error: Assessment components must add up to 100%

 At least one Assessment Component needs to be entered